Saturday, May 27, 2017

 I have learned from being part of these successful teams and from previous experiences in the start-up ecosystem.

-Angel investors, VC funds and private equity investors all demand individuals skilled in conducting market research, strategy and who understand all areas of marketing, including, of course, lead generation.
+Angel investors, VC funds and private equity investors demand individuals skilled in conducting market research, and strategy and who understand all marketing areas, including lead generation.

-Here's my 7 point plan to create a good start-up Marketing Strategy and then to execute it:
+Here's my 7-point plan to create a promising start-up Marketing Strategy and then execute it:

-nsure that you are on the same page as the person who has created your marketing strategy or even better, create that Strategy yourself.
+1. Ensure that you are on the same page as the person who has created your marketing strategy or, even better, create that Strategy yourself.
 So many problems occur when CMOs and CEOs or Investors do not agree on this.
 See 'Why CMOs never last.'

 2. Data; explore this and find out what is going on.
 Don't just rely on the facts you see.
 Talk with people and establish whether the data you see on paper matches what you are hearing.

-I have dealt with either no data at all or data that doesn't match reality.
-Don't devote inordinate hours and resources creating complex models using lousy information.
+I have dealt with either no data or data that doesn't match reality.
+Don't devote hours and resources to creating complex models using lousy information.

-Even a fledgeling Start-up will inevitably have had many failures already, and you can use this information to avoid making mistakes and model successful behaviour.
+Even a fledgling Start-up will inevitably have had many failures already, and you can use this information to avoid making mistakes and model successful behavior.
 “The essence of strategy is choosing what not to do.” —Michael Porter (See Porter's 5 Forces)

 3. Targets - start thinking about what you are trying to accomplish.